 Lisbon by Night: a handy guidebook for exploring the city's nightlife

-When you are researching what to see and do in Lisbon there is one aspect you should not neglect: the Lisbon nightlife.
-The Portuguese capital has always boasted a bohemian and crowded nightlife, especially in areas such as Cais do Sodré and Bairro Alto.
+When you are researching what to do in Lisbon, you should not neglect the Lisbon nightlife.
+The Portuguese capital has always boasted a bohemian and crowded nightlife, especially in Cais do Sodré and Bairro Alto.

-In addition to nightlife, Lisbon also has other attractions once the sun goes down.
-The illumination of its streetlights gives it a particular beauty and strolling through its streets becomes one of the best activities you can do.
-In addition, several of its spectacular viewpoints offer at that time simply unbeatable views.
+In addition to nightlife, the Portuguese capital also has other attractions once the sun has set.
+Its illumination gives it a particular beauty and strolling through its streets becomes one of the best activities you can do.
+In addition, several of its spectacular viewpoints offer unbeatable views at this time of day.

 1. Do not miss the sunset from the Castle of San Jorge